jylialho/ctutorial/README.md

 The protocol module provides the data client, report printer and a property controller features.
 #### Data client [TODO]

+Read a TCP port.

+- Linefeed \n character 0x10 separates the values in the TCP stream
+- If no data available, return "--" as data value
+- Non-blocking socket read for asynchronous operation
+- Read socket buffer empty at end of receive time window

 #### Property controller [TODO]
 #### Report printer [TODO]
 ### client1 application [TODO]